-It'll have a layer of fat on it that may be up to one inch thick.
-Look for one that has a quarter-inch to half-inch thick layer of fat.
-If it's thicker, you can trim some off later.
+If choosing a whole brisket, look for one that has a quarter-inch to half-inch thick layer of fat.
+If it's thicker, you can trim some off.
 Here's a little trick to tell how fatty a cold brisket is...the stiffer it is, the thicker the fat.

 You can use an injector to pump some of the marinade into the brisket.
 I usually pump a little marinade under the fat layer…no more than one-quarter cup into the entire brisket.

-To dry rub a brisket, you rub it, wrap it, rest it, and smoke it.
+To season a brisket, you rub it, wrap it and rest it.
 After the brisket has drained, place it in large pan.
 I will use anywhere from one-half to one full cup of dry rub on a brisket, depending on its size and the level of flavor I want.

 Letting it rest for two days will get the flavor deeper into the meat.
 After resting, unwrap it and put it into the smoker.
 There's quite a bit to knowing how to smoke a brisket.

 We've bought it and seasoned it…now it's time to learn how to smoke a brisket.
 Beef is a flavorful meat, and with the additional seasoning flavors to boot, it'll take a good dose of smoke to balance it all out.

 My personal preference is white oak for smoke.
 I'll use hickory or pecan if I don't have the oak.
 Use one of these, or your own favorite.
 Smoke for the flavor you want.

 Briskets require many hours of low temperature smoking to reach their ultimate taste and texture.
 A rule of thumb is that brisket needs one hour per pound at 225˚ Fahrenheit.

 It could take more or less time, depending on the smoker temperature and the inherent qualities of the brisket.